Florida Homestead

 Homestead in Florida applies in three different contexts–tax exemptions, protection from forced sale by creditors, and protection for the owner’s spouse and minor children.
 The goal of all of the homestead protections is to preserve the family home.
 With that in mind, let’s explore each of the three different types of homestead protections in turn.

-The Homestead Tax Exemption
+Maximizing Your Homestead Tax Exemption in Florida

 A Florida homestead is entitled to a variety of annual tax exemptions.
 While some of these exemptions are available only to certain types of homeowners (elderly, low-income, veteran, active military), the main homestead exemption is available to most Florida homeowners.